dejourford/vanilla-stock-app/README.md

 <li>Added a 1px solid border around the button amounts when pressed to increase user experience</li>
 <li>added limit of 9 characters to deposit input field to prevent user from entering values too large</li>
 <li>implemented input validation to prevent user from entering letters instead of numbers inside input field</li>
+<li>added a cash register sound effect for successful money deposit transaction</li>
+<li>added a min-width value to the add funds screen to help with mobile responsiveness</li>
 </ul>

 <h2>Lessons Learned</h2>